 - While all four methods are applied differently, they are all manual options!

 - Additionally, you can apply the same effect on multiple files within one project, using the Copy Effect function.

 - You can use the copy effect to redact multiple audio files to ensure the same effect, shape, color, and/or redaction reason is applied to all redactions in the audio files.

 - From the Reason dropdown menu, a redaction reason can be selected for each audio redaction point or a new reason can be added by clicking next to the dropdown.

-- Once you have reviewed the redactions, click Export from the Task List Panel or the Export button from the Shortcuts Bar to export your redactions.
+- Once you have reviewed the redactions, click Export from the Task List Panel or the Export icon from the Shortcuts Bar to export your redactions.